 - I don’t recommend blending the ingredients ahead and storing the smoothie in the refrigerator.
 It tastes best straight out of the blender.

-- For the milk, I use 2% milk but you can use any kind of milk you like including almond milk, soy milk, or oat milk.
+- I use 2% milk for the milk, but you can use any kind of milk you like, including dairy-free milk like unsweetened almond milk, soy milk, coconut milk, or oat milk.

 - I love to add ginger to my smoothies because it adds a pop of brightness and zing.
-I add a teaspoon, but you can adjust the amount to suit your tastes.
+I add a teaspoon, but you can adjust the amount to suit your tastes or leave it out.

-- The smoothie is pretty tart, so if you want to mellow it a bit feel free to add a little bit of honey to balance it out.
+- This spinach apple smoothie is pretty tart, so if you want to mellow it a bit, feel free to add a sweetener like a little bit of honey, agave syrup, or a touch of maple syrup to balance it out.

 More Easy Smoothie Recipes

-- Another one I love to make during the holidays is my Cranberry Smoothie with pomegranate, fresh-squeezed orange juice and honey.
+- Another one I love to make is my Cranberry Smoothie with pomegranate, fresh-squeezed orange juice, and honey.

 - Or, try my Pineapple Smoothie – it’s like a little glass of sunshine.